 You’ve decided not to take your bike with you on your next trip.
-Even after our detailed guide to stress-free traveling with bikes, and handy info graphic on bike luggage charges for air travel.
+Even after we spent hours putting together our detailed guide to stress-free traveling with bikes, and our handy info graphic on bike luggage charges for air travel.
 It’s fine.
-We’re not disappointed.
+We’re not offended.

-The truth is, bike rental in Majorca, bicycle hire in Lanzarote, or any other cycling friendly destination is easier than ever.
+The truth is, bike rental in Mallorca, Lanzarote, or any other cycling-friendly destination is easier than ever.
 For not much more than airline charges to ship your bike box, you could rent a carbon beast worth double the bike you have left at home.

 If this is your first venture into bicycle hire on holiday however, there are a few things you should bear in mind.